rozumdev/django-lexorank/README.md

 # django-lexorank

----

 [![PyPI version](https://img.shields.io/pypi/v/django-lexorank.svg)](https://pypi.python.org/pypi/django-lexorank/)

-This project implements an algorithm similar to JIRA's lexorank, but without using buckets for rebalancing.
+This package implements an algorithm similar to JIRA's lexorank, but without using buckets for rebalancing that can be used with Django projects.

 ## Installation

----

 ```shell
 pip install django-lexorank